Causal Testing: Finding Defects' Root Causes: Causal Testing Effectiveness

 \subsection{User Study Design}

-The goal of our research is to help developers determine the cause of a test failure, thereby helping developers better understand and eliminate defects from their code.
-We designed our user study to provide evidence of a need for causal testing while also providing a foundation for determining the kind of information that might be useful for causal testing.
+Causal Testing's goal is to help developers determine the cause of a test failure, thereby helping developers better understand and eliminate defects from their code.
+We designed our user study and prototype version of Holmes to provide evidence of Causal Testing's usefulness, while also providing a foundation of what information is useful for Causal Testing.

-We randomly selected 7 defects from Defects4J, from the Apache Commons Lang project.
+We randomly selected seven defects from Defects4J, from the Apache Commons Lang project.
 We chose Apache Commons Lang because it (1)~is the most widely known project in Defects4J, (2)~had defects that required only limited domain knowledge, and (3)~can be developed in Eclipse.

-Our user study consisted of a training task, and 6 experimental tasks.
-Each task mapped to 1 of the 7 defects selected.
-To reduce the effects of ordering bias, we randomized defect order across participants.
-Each participant completed 3 tasks in the control group and 3 tasks in the experimental group.
+Our user study consisted of a training task and six experimental tasks.
+Each task mapped to one of the seven defects.
+Each participant started with the training task, and then performed six experimental tasks.
+The training task and three of the experimental tasks used Holmes and the other three experimental tasks belonged to the control group and did not include the use of Holmes.
+The order of the tasks, and which tasks were part of the control group and which part of the experimental group were all randomized.

 For the training task, we provided an Eclipse project with a defective code version and single failing test.
 We explained how to execute the test suite via JUnit, and how to invoke Holmes.
-We allowed participants to explore the code and ask questions, telling them that the goal is to make all tests pass.

-For each task following the training task, we provided participants with an Eclipse project with a defective code version and a single failing test.
-The control group tasks did not have access to Holmes, the experimental group tasks did.
+We allowed participants to explore the code and ask questions, telling them that the goal is to change the code so that all that tests pass.
+Each task that followed was similar to the training task; control group tasks did not have access to Holmes, experimental group tasks did.

 We recorded audio and the screen for later analysis.
-We asked participants to complete a causality questionnaire after each task consisting of two questions: ``What caused Test XX to fail?'' and ``What changes did you make to fix it?''
+We asked participants to complete a causality questionnaire after each task consisting of two questions: ``What caused Test X to fail?'' and ``What changes did you make to fix it?''

-At then end, the participants completed a post-evaluation survey, asking them to rate JUnit and various aspects of Holmes' causal execution information on a 4-point Likert scale: ``Very useful'', ``Somewhat useful'', ``Not useful'', and ``Misleading or harmful''.
-We also allowed participants to provide additional open-ended feedback.
+At then end, the participants completed an exit survey with open-ended questions, such as ``What information did you find most helpful when determining what caused tests to fail?'' and 4-point Likert scale questions, such as ``How useful did you find X?''
+For the Likert-scale questions, we gave participants the options ``very useful'', ``somewhat useful'', ``not useful'', and ``misleading or harmful''.
+We also gave participants an opportunity to provide additional feedback they saw fit.